daskol/typst-templates/jmlr/README.md

 ## Issues

-- JMLR example paper is not not representative.
+- JMLR example paper is not representative (too short).

 - Leading in author affiliations in in the original template is varying.